SlapDrone/slopify/README.md

 ## Disclaimer

 Slopify is not responsible for any indigestion, nausea, or existential dread that may result from its use.
 It's recommended to keep a defibrillator handy for your codebase, just in case.

-## Bon Appétit!

-Now go forth and let Slopify turn your code into the ultimate potluck, where every line is a surprise and every function is a mystery dish.
-Who knows, you might just discover the secret sauce that's been missing all along—or you'll end up with a Franken-code monster.
-Either way, it'll be a meal to remember!

-Remember, Slopify is all about embracing the chaos in the quest for coding excellence—or at least some good laughs along the way.
-Enjoy the mess!
+Enjoy the absurdity of the era.